-Turn your passions for English and literature into a rewarding teaching career with the dual-degree BA in English Language and Literature and BA in English Education from Southern New Hampshire University.
+Turn your passions for English and literature into a rewarding teaching career with the degree BA in English Language and Literature and English Education from Southern New Hampshire University.
 This unique program equips you with the skills to read and interpret literature as well as write for a variety of purposes.

-As a dual-degree student, you'll graduate with a deep understanding of English, while meeting all state requirements for teacher certification.
-Graduates are well-qualified and have an edge when seeking teaching positions.
+As a student, you'll graduate with a deep understanding of English, while building the skills and knowledge base you will need to seek a teacher certification after graduation.
 Our faculty have experience teaching children and remain current in their fields.
 They're members of state education committees, winners of national awards and your biggest supporters.

-With the dual-degree BA in English Language and Literature and English Education, you'll:
+With the degree BA in English Language and Literature and English Education, you'll:

 As a private, nonprofit university, SNHU has one mission - to help you see yourself succeed.
 The benefits of majoring in English language and literature and English education at SNHU include:

 The program meets the requirements for New Hampshire certification to teach English in middle and high school.
-(New Hampshire teaching certification is reciprocal in most states.)
+(New Hampshire teaching certification may be reciprocal in some states, but many will have further requirements to fulfill.)

 We pair classroom knowledge and theory with significant field experience, including student teaching in your senior year.
 At SNHU, you'll examine traditional, innovative and research-based approaches to teaching.
 Our graduates are prepared professionals with the passion and skills to make a difference in today's secondary schools.